gbenroscience/layit/README.md

 };

 /**
  * All scripts have loaded.
-By experimentation, all your views too
+By observation, all your views too
  * have loaded, but proceed at your own risk.
- * ONLY USE onViewsReady
+ * Your code is 100% safe to use only in onViewsReady
  * @param {Workspace} wkspc The workspace
  * @returns {undefined}
  */